dtom90/teleport-backend-challenge/RFD.md

 Authentication will be handled using mTLS.
 TLS 1.3 with `TLS_AES_256_GCM_SHA384` cipher suite will be used for maximum security.

-For simplicity, the certificates (CA, server, client) will be generated and checked into source.
+For simplicity, the certificates (CA, server, client) will be generated using `openssl` with the `Ed25519` algorithm and checked into source.
 In a real application, the certificates should be generated and stored in a secure manner.

 #### Authorization